The while

 This do-while

-loop asks the user to enter “y” or “n”.
-The block of code executes at least once and then repeats while the response is not “y” or “n”.
+loop prompts the user to enter “y” or “n”.
+The code block executes at least once and then repeats while the response is not “y” or “n”.

 These examples are intended to show how to use the While loop.
-It does not mean that it is the best way to solve the problem they address.
+This does not mean that it is the best way to solve the problems they address